John Winthrop Chanler: United States Congress

 Chanler was elected as a Democrat to the Thirty-eighth, Thirty-ninth, and Fortieth United States Congresses, serving from March 4, 1863 to March 3, 1869.

 While in Congress, Chanler served on the Committee of Bankrupt Law, Committee on Patents, Committee on Southern Railroads.

 He was known for his censure on May 14, 1866 for an insult to the House of Representatives.
 The censure stemmed from a resolution he introduced expressing support for the vetoes of President Andrew Johnson, in which Chanler called acts of Congress vetoed by Johnson "wicked and revolutionary," and called House members who overruled the vetoes "malignant and mischievous."

-He was defeated in his reelection to the 41st Congress for his hostility to Boss Tweed.
+He was defeated in his reelection to the 41st Congress.
+Many observers attribute his defeat to his hostility to Boss Tweed.

 Later career

 After Tweed was overthrown from running Tammany Hall in 1871, Chanler became a Sachem and Chairman of the General Committee.
 He ultimately gave up the positions in 1875 due to his declining health.